JoannickGardize/SharkECS/README.md

 *Development in progress, may drastically change other time.*

-SharkECS is an Entity-Component-System implementation focused on performance, ease of use, and flexibility.
+SharkECS is a lightweight (zero dependency) Entity-Component-System implementation in Java, focused on performance, ease of use, and flexibility.

 The specificity of SharkECS regarding other ECS frameworks is that all possible entity composition and mutation must be declared first.
 It's a bit boring, but in this way, performance is easily optimized.